cobaltspeech/sdk-cubic/docs-src/content/using-cubic-sdk/streaming.md

             stream.pushAudio(buff, infile.gcount());
         }

-        // Let Cubic know that no more audio will be coming stream.audioFinished();
+        // Let Cubic know that no more audio will be coming. stream.audioFinished();
         delete[] buff;
     });

-    // Print the results as they come CubicPB::RecognitionResponse resp;
+    // Print the results as they come.
+    CubicPB::RecognitionResponse resp;
     while (stream.receiveResults(&resp)) {
         for (int i = 0; i < resp.results_size(); i++) {